Social Democrats sign up to new Merkel-led German government

 BERLIN (Reuters) - Germany’s Social Democrats (SPD) decisively backed another coalition with Chancellor Angela Merkel’s conservatives on Sunday, clearing the way for a new government in Europe’s largest economy after months of political uncertainty.

-Two thirds of the membership voted“yes” to the deal in a ballot — a wider margin than many had expected — meaning Merkel could be sworn in for a fourth term as early as the middle of the month in a repeat of the grand coalition that has governed since 2013.
+Two thirds of the membership voted“yes” to the deal in a ballot — a wider margin than many had expected.
+That means Merkel could be sworn in for a fourth term as early as the middle of the month, in a repeat of the grand coalition that has governed since 2013.

-“I think it’s good for our country that this period of uncertainty is over,” German President Frank-Walter Steinmeier said, adding that he would on Monday propose Merkel’s election as chancellor to the lower house of parliament.
+“I think it’s good for our country that this period of uncertainty is over,” German President Frank-Walter Steinmeier said, adding that he would on Monday propose Merkel as chancellor to the lower house of parliament.
 The president’s role in Germany is largely ceremonial, with the real power residing with Merkel.

+The euro rose a quarter of a percent to hit a 12-day high of $1.2358 in early Asian trading before exit polls showing Italy’s election was likely to result in a hung parliament knocked it lower again.

+Some analysts said the common currency would be buoyed by Merkel now being able to partner with France on President Emmanuel Macron’s ambitious euro zone reform plans.

-The challenges are piling up for the 63-year-old Merkel, who has been acting chancellor for more than five months since an inconclusive election, with the European Union looking for leadership on economic and security issues and France seeking a partner for President Emmanuel Macron’s ambitious EU reform plans.
+Macron hailed the development as“good news for Europe”, but the challenges are piling up for 63-year-old Merkel, who has been acting chancellor for more than five months since an inconclusive election, with the European Union looking for leadership on economic and security issues.

-A statement from his office added:“France and Germany will work together on new initiatives in the coming weeks to bring the European project forward.”
+A statement from Macron’s office added:“France and Germany will work together on new initiatives in the coming weeks to bring the European project forward.”

 In power since 2005, Merkel steered the European bloc through the financial crisis and debt crisis, but her authority was dented by her 2015 decision to open Germany’s borders to migrants, resulting in an influx of more than a million people.